-- The Collective Bargaining Committee shall prepare and substantiate proposals.
-It shall present the proposals and then shall negotiate these proposals with the Superintendent and the Board of Education.
+- The Collective Bargaining Committee shall prepare and substantiate proposals in coordination with the CFT bargaining team.
+It shall present the proposals and then shall negotiate these proposals with the Superintendent and the Board of Education in coordination with the CFT bargaining team.
 This committee should consist of representatives from the Education Center and Iowa Street, representatives from Senior High and Elementary (K-8) schools.
 The CFT President shall be an ex-officio member of this committee.
-Members of the bargaining team will be selected by the Bargaining Chairperson. - The Grievance Committee shall monitor the processing of member complaints and grievances.
+Members of the bargaining team will be selected by the Bargaining Chairperson. - Section 2 The Grievance Committee shall monitor the processing of member complaints and grievances.
 It shall make the initial determination, subject to appeal, in regard to grievance appeals to arbitration.
 It shall recommend to the CFOP EC policy on grievance-related issues. - Section 3 The Membership Committee shall coordinate all activities directed toward the increase in membership. - The Nominations Committee shall report nominations at the April membership meeting.
 They shall have the responsibility for conducting the election and reporting to the membership the results at the May meeting.
 The Nominations Committee Chairperson shall be excluded from running for any office, in order to perform the aforementioned duties.